ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 {:note}

 Specify the following settings:
-* **Local disk count**: Select the number of disks that you want to add.
+* **Local disk count** - Select the number of disks that you want to add.
 The first two disks are reserved, so a minimum of four disks is required.
-* **Local disk type**: Select an option for the disk type that you need.
+* **Local disk type** - Select an option for the disk type that you need.

 ## Edge services cluster
 {: #vc_orderinginstance-edge-services-cluster}

 Select the **Edge services cluster** checkbox to order a dedicated cluster for the network edge and the firewall components that are required for the Juniper® vSRX service.
 The edge services cluster is deployed in:
-* For NSX-V: the same data center as the instance
+* For NSX-T - the consolidated cluster
-* For NSX-T: the consolidated or management cluster
+* For NSX-V - the same data center as the instance

 Review the following restrictions for edge services clusters:
-* The data center of the instance (for NSX-V) or the consolidated or management cluster (for NSX-T) must be available for edge services cluster deployment.
+* The data center of the consolidated cluster (for NSX-T) or the instance (for NSX-V) must be available for edge services cluster deployment.
 Edge services cluster deployment is not supported for **Dallas 09** and **Hong Kong 02**.
 * You cannot add more than one edge services cluster in the same data center pod.
-If you are adding multiple edge services clusters in the same pod, the clusters would share a transit VLAN, which might cause subsequent issues with the Juniper vSRX installation.
+If you add multiple edge services clusters in the same pod, the clusters would share a transit VLAN, which might cause subsequent issues with the Juniper vSRX installation.

 ### Cluster name
 {: #vc_orderinginstance-edge-cluster-name}